superpowers04/superpowers04/Super's Fabric Mod Recommendations.md

 **Using [Prism](https://prismlauncher.org) or [Modrinth Launcher](https://modrinth.com/app) is recommended.**
 # Recommendations on what to **avoid** using and why
 * Most minecraft mod downloading sites
 	* A good portion of sites for Minecraft mods have malware or steal mods.
-I'd only recommend using Modrinth, MCArchive github and whatever official pages a mod has for downloading from.
+I'd only recommend using Modrinth, MCArchive, github and whatever official pages a mod has for downloading from.
 	* If the mod wasn't released recently then Curseforge might also be a viable option but read the section on curseforge for why I'd advise against this whenever you can
 * Hamachi
 	* Conflicts with the internet, and can cause issues with authentication